Esri/calcite-design-system/packages/calcite-components/src/components/tab-nav/usage/Basic.md

-Tab-nav and tab-title inherit their `scale` and `position` from tabs parent.
+Tabs `scale` and `position` properties are inherited by it's child components, tab-nav and tab-title.

 ```html
 <calcite-tabs scale="l" position="bottom">